Eric-Conn/Eric-Conn.github.io/IDNYC_Post.md

 The number of cards issued for the year 2024 is left off the chart because the year is not over yet, and the number would look artificially low.

-The values for 2024 don't look very different from 2023 0r 2022:
+The monthly values for 2024 don't look very different from 2023 or 2022:

 ![image](Assets/IDNYC_Post-Assets/Cards_Issued_Graph_Monthly.png)